 The Camera Club will be providing a new display requiring about 5 photos (8 by 10 framed ) in October and June of each year .

 The display will be available for viewing for a two week period each time.
 We encourage everyone to consider submitting for the June display .
 We’ll ensure that different members have a chance to display each time.

 Of course , there is a on-going need for photos for display throughout the KSC and photos can be submitted to Sue Carey for that purpose.

 Thanks to everyone for your recent library showcase submissions ,

-The first Camera Club meeting of the 2018/2019 season will be held on Friday, September 7th at 9:15 a.m.
+The next Camera Club meeting will be held on Friday,October 5th at 9:15 a.m.